 - Amazon Registry – Literally, almost anything you want can be found on Amazon, which you most likely already know.
 I’m a huge Amazon fan!
 I was so close to having a third registry because I really wanted an Amazon Registry.
 We picked Zola instead because of the “cash funds” option, but I’m convinced anyone would be more than satisfied with the Amazon Wedding Registry.
-Offers include, but are not limited to, free shipping, 20% off items post-wedding, and millions of items to choose from.
+Offers include, but are not limited to, free shipping plus 20% off items post-wedding.

 - Target – Target is my happy place.
-I can (and often do) walk around the store for hours with a Starbucks iced coffee in hand, trying on clothes, checking out what’s new in Bullseye’s Corner, and spending way too much money because I love everything in that store.
+I can (and often do) walk around the store for hours.
+Starbucks iced coffee in hand, trying on clothes, and checking out what’s new in Bullseye’s Corner is just way too much fun for me.
 Having them as our main registry made everything so easy because with the Target Registry app, you can scan an item you love in the store and it will instantly be added to your registry.
 I love technology!
 BONUS: Target Wedding Registry pairs perfectly with The Knot’s Wedding Websites, which is what we used!

 - Etsy – If you don’t know what Etsy is, stop reading this right now and click my link to their site (just don’t forget to come back)!
 A vintage and handmade paradise — you can find the most amazing products on this site.
 It’s also the perfect place to find trendy wedding decor and even wedding dresses, if vintage or handmade is your style.
 We found several things from Etsy to use as wedding decor, like this burlap and lace banner that now hangs above our bed.
 Hopefully, you’ve come back to my site by now and you didn’t get lost for hours searching for your registry items just yet, because I have one more recommendation!